LappleApple/awesome-leading-and-managing/Building-Teams.md

 - [Fear of Process or How to Scale the Team Without Getting "Corporate”](https://www.linkedin.com/pulse/fear-process-how-scale-team-without-getting-corporate-avi-revivo/) - by Avi Revivo.
 Takeaway: "Finding the sweet spot in the organization where you utilize exactly the right amount of processes is practically impossible.
 Sometimes you’ll use a process that provides less value than what it cost and sometimes the opposite.
 It means that you need to remember the 3 questions - Can we achieve the same goal without a process? or with an even simpler one?
 Is the process ROI positive?
 What is the chance of a successful adoption of the process and why?...and consider them for each new process but you’ll also need to ask the first 2 questions on exciting processes every now and then to make sure it stands the test of time."

+- [The Five Dysfunctions of a Team: a Leadership Fable](http://www.bip.org.bd/SharingFiles/11-The%20Five%20Dysfunctions%20of%20a%20Team.pdf) - by Patrick Lencioni.
+Takeaway: lack of trust and commitment, fear of conflict, avoidance of accountability, and inattention to results will prevent your team from gelling and performing.
+This book uses a narrative/fictional case study to make its point about overcoming the five dysfunctions.

 - [Great Development Teams Have a Culture of Discipline](https://www.linkedin.com/pulse/20141022145416-6200243-great-development-teams-have-a-culture-of-discpline/) - by Erran Berger.
 Takeaway: Value craftsmanship as highly as you value execution; attack each problem you face with a tremendous sense of urgency; instrument everything - you can’t fix what you don’t measure; fewer things done better - the disciplined pursuit of less; be rigorous in prioritization and planning; establish a high hiring bar – you’re creating an enduring culture.

 - [How a Microsoft Docs Team Increased Openness and Improved Collaboration](https://opensource.com/open-organization/17/10/microsoft-collaboration-case-study) - by Angela Robertson.
 Takeaway: An honest account of transforming the technical content team of Microsoft's Cloud and Enterprise group from closed and uncollaborative to open and transparent.
 Finding purpose in openness was key.

 - [How to Get Engineering Teams to Eat Their Vegetables](https://medium.com/@duretti/how-to-get-engineering-teams-to-eat-their-vegetables-83e0f83af71a) - by Duretti Hirpa.
 Takeaway: Good teams are supportive, have a sense of togetherness and don't blame their team members for their mistakes but instead learn from them.

+- [How to Improve Team Closeness with Personal Maps](https://management30.com/practice/personal-maps/) - by Jürgen Appelo at M3.0.
+Takeaway: Personal maps and group exercises to develop them can enable members of teams to get to know each other as *humans* with interests and hobbies.
+The article points to tips and case stories for you to get ideas.

+- [Incentivize Teams, not People](https://rkoutnik.com/2018/03/17/incentivize-teams-not-people.html) - by Randall Koutnik.
+Takeaway: "Any programmer worth their salt is willing to help team members out when they’re in a pinch.
+Software development is a team sport, after all.
+Unfortunately, management can often completely miss the point and create perverse incentives that wreck a team’s cooperation and communication."

+- [The New Work Order: Team Ingredients and Role Blending ](https://www.slideshare.net/hhfleming/the-new-work-order-team-ingredients-and-role-blending) - by Heather Fleming.
+Takeaway: Use "team ingredients" to build teams that achieve maximum productivity and happiness.

 - [Reorgs Happen](http://whilefalse.blogspot.co.il/2015/12/reorgs-happen.html) - by Camille Fournier.
 Takeaway: "Reorgs are unlikely to solve all of your problems overnight.
 They are not a magic bullet exercise that fixes cultural issues or a lack of business strategy.
 If you aren't careful, your reorg will feel like rearranging deck chairs on the Titanic, a pointless waste of time for everyone involved.
 So don't be afraid to do them as necessary, but be realistic.
 This is a major disruption that impacts everyone, don't just do it for fun."

+- [Re-structuring a Growing Team](https://writing.jeanhsu.com/re-structuring-a-growing-team-3ac30d93b637) - by Jean Hsu.
+Takeaway: Identify why you're reorganizing, understand what it means, and execute.
+Includes a plan for conducting a team reorg so you can prepare for your own.

+- [Scaling Your Software Becomes Increasingly Easier, but What About Scaling Your Team?](https://medium.com/@orenellenbogen/scaling-your-software-becomes-increasingly-easier-but-what-about-scaling-your-team-f8ab8e0da20f) - by Oren Ellenbogen.
+Takeaway: The five traits of a scalable team are 1. and aligned vision, 2. aligned, core values, 3. core values over individuals, 4. self-balance, and 5. having a sense of accomplishment.

+- [Software Teams: Autonomous or Tightly-Aligned?](https://medium.com/@iancackett/software-teams-autonomous-or-tightly-aligned-9564b3ea74f4) - by Ian Cackett and Sasha Bilton.
+Takeaway: "In the longer-term, there can be a lost opportunity for synergy between autonomous squads; opportunities to introduce common structure or shared solutions.
+Having many solutions to the same problem spells wasted effort, less focus on the quality of each implementation and an increased likelihood of bugs creeping in."

 - [What Google Learned About Creating Effective Teams](https://www.infoq.com/presentations/google-effective-teams-2017) - by Matt Sakaguchi.
 Takeaway: Sakaguchi talks about some of the practical research Google has done around building effective teams.
 He addresses not only the research, but the insights of a manager who worked with his own team and others, to instill the findings and principles in the real world, along with key insights from Google's pilot program.